jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - See project guidelines for more details and actual point breakdown

-20% Additional Exercises (weekly)
+24% Additional Exercises (weekly)

-- Take-home and credit-based assignments, worth 3% each and due before the following lecture
+- 8 take-home and credit-based assignments, worth 3% each and due before the following lecture

-- 7-9 assignments and will be graded as `min{submitted_assignments,20}`

-15% Discussion Board (bi-weekly ish)
+18% Discussion Board (bi-weekly ish)

-- 5-7 discussion board responses, worth 3% each and due before the following lecture `min{submitted_discussions,15}`
+- 6 discussion board assignments, worth 3% each and due before the following lecture

 - Active responses to multiple posts may bump grade up at the end depending on where you stand, though not required

 10% Peer Review (two instances)

-- Peer review on others' project submissions, worth 5% each requiring 2-3 feedbacks given based on number of groups
+- Peer review on others' project submissions, worth 5% each requiring 2 feedback responses

-5% Attendance

-- Weekly online presence, attending required synchronous meetings, etc.

 ## Academic Integrity